-Does the proposed action promote efficient utilization of fishery resources?
+• Does the proposed action promote efficient utilization of fishery resources?

-The proposed action would serve to limit the markets available to all CVs harvesting Pacific cod in the AI, during some or all of the Pacific cod A season, and thus reduce the operational flexibility and negotiating leverage of AI CVs, which could potentially lead to a lower price for their catch.
+The proposed action would serve to limit the markets available to all CVs harvesting Pacific cod in the AI, during some or all of the Pacific cod A season, and, thus, reduce the operational flexibility and negotiating leverage of AI CVs, which could potentially lead to a lower price for their catch and reduce efficient utilization.